 Taste for science subjects.
-The program had no sizeable impact on students' enjoyment of science subjects at school (reported on a 0 to 10 Likert scale), i.e., math, physics-chemistry, and earth and life sciences, or on their self-reported taste for science in general (see Appendix Table H14).
-That is, the effects are statistically insignificant for both genders in Grade 10 and Grade 12 when measured using the composite index combining students' responses to the four questionnaire items (see Table 5).
+For both genders in Grade 10 and Grade 12, the interventions had no sizeable impact on students' enjoyment of science subjects at school (reported on a 0 to 10 Likert scale), i.e., math, physics-chemistry, and earth and life sciences, or on their self-reported taste for science in general (see Table 4 for the composite index aggregating the four relevant questionnaire items and Table F2 in the Appendix for the detailed results).
 These findings are not particularly surprising, given that the interventions did not expose students to science-related content and were not specifically designed to promote interest in science.

 Math self-concept.
-To measure the impact of the program on students' self-concept in mathematics, we use a composite index that combines students' responses to four questions: (i) their self-assessed performance in math; (ii) whether they feel lost when trying to solve a math problem; (iii) whether they often worry that they will struggle in math class; and (iv) whether they consider that they can do well in science subjects if they make enough effort.
+To measure the impact of the classroom visits on students' self-concept in mathematics, we use a composite index that combines students' responses to four questions: (i) their self-assessed performance in math; (ii) whether they feel lost when trying to solve a math problem; (iii) whether they often worry that they will struggle in math class; and (iv) whether they consider that they can do well in science subjects if they make enough effort.

 Consistent with the literature, our sample exhibits large gender differences in self-concept in mathematics.
 In the control group, the value of the index is 43 percent of a standard deviation lower for girls than for boys in Grade 10, and 37 percent lower in Grade 12.
-Large gender differences are found for most of the items used in the construction of this index, in particular those related to math anxiety (see Appendix Table H15).
+Large gender differences are found for most of the items used in the construction of this index, in particular those related to math anxiety (see Appendix Table F3).

-Despite being a light-touch intervention, the program did have some positive effect on students' self-concept in math (see Table 5).
-Although these effects are only found to be statistically significant for boys in Grade 12 when using the composite index, the program consistently reduced the probability of students reporting worry that they will struggle in math class.24 Point estimates tend to be higher for boys than for girls in both grades, implying that the classroom interventions had no effect on the substantial gender gap in this area.
+Despite being a light-touch intervention, the interventions did have some positive effect on students' self-concept in math.
+Although these effects are only found to be statistically significant for boys in Grade 12 when using the composite index, the interventions consistently reduced the probability of students reporting worry that they will struggle in math class.
+Point estimates tend to be higher for boys than for girls in both grades, implying that the classroom interventions had no correcting effect on the substantial gender gap in this area.

 Science-related career aspirations.
 The choice of a science-related career path does not depend solely on students' taste for the science subjects taught at school.
-It also depends on their
+It also depends on

-$^{^{24}}$ For each group of students, the correction of p-values for testing across multiple outcomes (see Appendix Table H15) cannot rule out the possibility that the effects on math anxiety are due to chance alone.
+$^{17}$ For each group of students, the correction of p-values for testing across multiple outcomes (see Appendix Table F3) cannot rule out the possibility that the effects on math anxiety are due to chance alone.
 However, finding a significant effect for the same variable across all four groups of students, which is not accounted for by the multiple testing correction, is suggestive of a genuine effect.

-perceptions of the relevant jobs and the amenities they may provide, such as earnings, work/life balance, and the work environment, all of which were embodied by the role models.
-As the program is found to have improved students' perceptions of science-related careers significantly, one might expect students in the treatment group to be more likely to consider these careers for themselves, even if their enjoyment of science subjects was unaffected.
+their perceptions of the relevant jobs and the amenities they may provide, such as earnings, work/life balance, and the work environment, all of which were embodied by the role models.

-To measure the effects on students' aspirations for science-related careers, we use a composite index combining the responses to four questions: (i) whether the students find that some jobs in science are interesting; (ii) whether they could see themselves working in a science-related job later in life; (iii) whether they report being interested in at least one of six STEM jobs out of a list of ten STEM and non-STEM occupations;25 and (iv) whether they consider career and earnings prospects as important factors in their choice of study.
+To measure the effects on students' aspirations for science-related careers, we use a composite index combining the responses to four questions: (i) whether the students find that some jobs in science are interesting; (ii) whether they could see themselves working in a science-related job later in life; (iii) whether they report being interested in at least one of six STEM jobs out of a list of ten STEM and non-STEM occupations; and (iv) whether they consider career and earnings prospects as important factors in their choice of study.